-In addition to the site visit and asset inventory study conducted in March 2025 with the parcels and owners in the ETL impact area, the Project Company will identify all potential eligibility under the RAP Addendum in Q2 2025.
-Applications after the meeting held in Q2 2025 by RAP Implementation Officer will be received within 30 days from the date of the information meeting.
+In addition to the site visit in March 2025 in the ETL impact area, the Project Company will identify all potential eligibility under the RAP Addendum in Q2 2025.
+Applications11 after the meeting held in Q2 2025 by RAP Implementation Officer will be received within 30 days from the date of the information meeting.
 The inventory of assets will be also prepared by the Project Company.
 The entire asset and compensation structure will be revealed before the construction work (post-construction in case of complaints received with evidence documents).